-You can find scholarship financial aid for your Graduate School Degree by using a scholarship search engine like Scholarships That Work, which has 73 Graduate School Degree scholarships with an average award amount of $3,988.
-You can also find scholarships to pursue a Graduate School Degree by inquiring with organizations that offer Graduate School Degree scholarships, like the Alder Graduate School of Education, the Law Offices of Daniel Kim, the United Methodist Church, or the Hispanic Scholarship Fund (HSF).
+You can find scholarship financial aid for your Graduate School Degree by using a scholarship search engine like Scholarships That Work, which has 73 Graduate School Degree scholarships with an average award amount of $3,322.
+You can also find scholarships to pursue a Graduate School Degree by inquiring with organizations that offer Graduate School Degree scholarships, like the O’Sullivan Law Firm, the CollegeHippo, the 180 Medical Inc., or the Alder Graduate School of Education.

 To apply for your Graduate School Degree, you will need to fill out the scholarship application form on the scholarship page.
-For three of these scholarships, you will need to submit an essay.
+For seven of these scholarships, you will need to submit an essay.
 Several Graduate School Degree scholarships require a resume, and a few awards require letters of recommendation.
-The GPA requirements for Graduate School Degree scholarships vary between a 2.5 and 3.5 minimum GPA.
+The GPA requirements for Graduate School Degree scholarships vary between a 2.5 and 3.3 minimum GPA.

-Yes, there are three scholarships specifically for minority students who want to pursue their Graduate School Degree.
-Applicants who identify as Hispanic, Asian, or Native American or Alaska Native are eligible for these scholarships, like the Law Offices of Daniel Kim Scholarship, the HANA Scholarship, and the California Latino Legislative Caucus Foundation Scholarship Program.
+Yes, there is one scholarship specifically for minority students who want to pursue their Graduate School Degree.
+Applicants who identify as Hispanic are eligible for these scholarships, like the Nancy O’Sullivan Academic/Service Scholarship.

 All students pursuing their Graduate School Degree are eligible to apply for the scholarships on this page.
 Other eligibility requirements for Graduate School Degree scholarships may vary, so be sure to read the scholarship listing carefully.
-Three scholarships for Graduate School Degree are specifically open to applicants who identify as Hispanic, Asian, or Native American or Alaska Native students.
+One scholarship for Graduate School Degree is specifically open to applicants who identify as Hispanic students.
 One scholarship Graduate School Degree scholarships is religious-affiliated awards for Methodist students.
 There are two scholarships Graduate School Degree scholarships for disabled students with spinal cord injury or sci.
+Of these scholarships, two require community service participation.
+Plus, one scholarship Graduate School Degree require extracurricular involvement.
 Also, there are two Graduate School Degree scholarships specifically for applicants who identify as women or female.
-Non-traditional students, such as adult learners, can apply for one Graduate School Degree scholarships specifically open to non-traditional applicants.
+One of these scholarships for specifically for LGBTQ+ applicants.
+Non-traditional students, such as adult learners, can apply for two Graduate School Degree scholarships specifically open to non-traditional applicants.

 Scholarships by Major